Updated: October 08, 2023

 The relevant form is Form Comm.
 145, which you can download in PDF from moi.gov.cy.
 It is not long, but you will need to provide information about yourself, your general financial standing, and the property you are buying.
 Your lawyer can complete the form and file the application for you.

 This is a fast-track process with certain rules as to the income required and the holding of real estate in the country.
 You can apply for permanent residence, and you will qualify if you have:

-The permanent residency covers other family members; his/her spouse, and children up to the age of 25.
+The permanent residency covers other family members; a spouse, and children up to the age of 25.
 However, the holder of this type of permit is not allowed to work.

-The holder must stay a full number of 1825 days on the island (5 x 365).
-The stay must be continuous for the final year (the final 365 days).
+To be eligible for the Cypriot passport, you must stay 1825 days on the island (5 x 365).
+The stay must be continuous for the final year (365 days).
 Brief absences are allowed.